bodlukas/bodlukas.github.io/_research/shakemapsim.md

 3. specify sites at which we would like to predict ground-motion IMs,
 4. use **ShakemapSim** to predict and sample ground-motion IMs.

-The tool uses the [openquake engine](https://github.com/gem/oq-engine#openquake-engine) for geo-computations and implementations of ground-motion models.
-In the provided example we import rupture information and station data (including recorded IMs) from the [USGS shakemap system](https://earthquake.usgs.gov/data/shakemap/).

 The tool was developed by the research group of [Prof. Bozidar Stojadinovic](https://stojadinovic.ibk.ethz.ch/) at the Department of Civil, Environmental and Geomatic Engineering at ETH Zürich.